Is-hika/DockerExp/README.md

 10. Running a Streamlit App in Docker on AWS EC2 ☁️
 Goal: Deploy a Streamlit application inside a Docker container on an AWS EC2 instance.
 Key Focus: Cloud deployment, networking, and containerized application hosting.
-🌊 Why This Dockyard? ⚓
+🌊 Why This DockerExp? ⚓
 This repository is my adventure in containerization, where I explore the depths of Docker’s potential! 🛠️💡

 Goal: To master containerized applications, networking, storage, and deployments in real-world scenarios.